nsnam/ns-3-dev-git/src/internet/doc/tcp.rst

 TCP-LP
 ^^^^^^

-TCP-Low priority is a delay based congestion control protocol in which the low priority data utilizes only the excess bandwidth available on an end-to-end path.
+TCP-Low Priority (TCP-LP) is a delay based congestion control protocol in which the low priority data utilizes only the excess bandwidth available on an end-to-end path.
 TCP-LP uses one way delay measurements as an indicator of congestion as it does not influence cross-traffic in the reverse direction.

-On acknowledgement:
+On receipt of an ACK:

 .. math::